cert-manager/cert-manager/design/acme-orders-challenges-crd.md

 	// the current state.
 	Reason string `json:"reason"`

-	// Challenges is a list of ChallengeSpecs for Challenges that must exist
+	// Challenges is a list of ChallengeSpecs for Challenges that must be created
-	// and be in a 'valid' state in order to complete this order.
+	// in order to complete this Order.
 	Challenges []ChallengeSpec `json:"challenges,omitempty"`

 	// FailureTime stores the time that this order failed.